Alterations in four main genes are responsible for how long patients survive with pancreatic cancer, according to a new study in Jama Oncology.

 Adenocarcinoma is by far the most common type of pancreas tumor.

-“The research helps us to understand how the molecular features of pancreatic cancer impact prognosis on an individual level and gives us more facts to guide patients, and importantly, to design future research studies,” said study co-author Aram Hezel, M.D.
+“The research helps us to understand how the molecular features of pancreatic cancer impact prognosis on an individual level and gives us more facts to guide patients, and importantly, to design future research studies,” said study co-author Aram Hezel, M.D., a gastrointestinal cancer expert and chief of the Division of Hematology/Oncology at Wilmot.

 Pancreatic cancer is aggressive and generally has poor survival odds.
 Patients who can undergo surgery as part of treatment often survive longer and some patients fare best when they can receive chemotherapy prior to surgery.
 But having customized, molecular information will provide an even greater understanding of how the disease is likely to progress in each patient, Hezel said.